jessicahattig/ParksApi.Solution/ApiDocumentation.md

-# Documenting Endpoints in an API.
+# Documenting Endpoints in this API.
 In this application, there are two models: the first is named (`NationalParks`), and the second is named (`StateParks`).
 Each model has five associated endpoints.
 Below, you'll find instructions on how to access each endpoint, along with details on expected responses, URLs, and parameters.

 ## Model:NationalParks